xmar/360Transformations/transformation/README.rst

   yaw=45.0
   pitch=-22.5
   roll=0.0
+  ;if useTile is set to true, each face will be encoded into an independent video with a target bitrate set by the equirectangularTileBitrate_0_0, equirectangularTileBitrate_0_1, etc. parameters
+  ;if useTile is set to false, the whole projection will be encoded into a unique video (all faces on the same frame) and a global bitrate target set by the bitrate parameter useTile=true
   ;resolution of the tile (i,j)=(0,0) equirectangularTile_0_0=1
   ; bitrate of the tile (i,j) = (0,0).
 Ratio of r means r*videoOutputBitRate/64